evolvingstuff/vdw2/content/posts/life-extension-and-health-improvement-calico-google-and-perhaps-vitamin-d.md

 1. Trial of benefit of UVB lighting (which increases vitamin D levels) on health and productivity

-   * Note: <a href="/posts/uvb-lighting-experiment-in-a-grade-school-classroom" style="color: red; text-decoration: underline;" title="This link has an unknown page_id: 3581">UVB lighting experiment in a grade school classroom</a> found better attendance, decreased increase in body fat, better test scores, and 5X fewer cavities
+   * Note: [UVB lighting experiment in a grade school classroom](/tags/uvb-lighting-experiment-in-a-grade-school-classroom.html) found better attendance, decreased increase in body fat, better test scores, and 5X fewer cavities

-1. Selectively install <a href="/posts/widow-panes-which-are-transparent-in-uvb" style="color: red; text-decoration: underline;" title="This link has an unknown page_id: 3121">widow panes which are transparent in UVB</a> – which creates vitamin D
+1. Selectively install [widow panes which are transparent in UVB](/tags/widow-panes-which-are-transparent-in-uvb.html) – which creates vitamin D

    * Monitor sick leave of employees working near these special windows.